Sandy Hill Arts: A Thriving Creative Hub in the Heart of Dorset

 In 2024, Sandy Hill Arts received a grant from Dorset Council’s Organisational Revenue Support Fund for Culture.

-Laurel Hart, Artistic Director of Sandy Hill Arts
+Melissa Viney, Chair of Sandy Hill Arts

 Lessons for New Cultural Venues